rmello4d/TheSustainableDeveloper/learn_how_to_code.md

 ```
 step,
-increase speed only if speed is less than 10 km/h
+if speed is less than 10 km/h, then increase speed
 repeat until time is equal 20 mins.
 stop
 ```